Elections in Australia: Election day

 Each jurisdiction has its own laws and customs as to when elections in the jurisdiction will take place.
 However, state and territory elections cannot, by federal law, take place within a week before or after a federal election.

-Since 1912, federal elections have been held on Saturdays.
+According to the Commonwealth Electoral Act 1918, federal elections must be held on a Saturday.

 Although elections for the House of Representatives have usually corresponded to half-elections of the Senate, the rules which determine when the elections occur differ.
 Under the Constitution, the House of Representatives lasts no more than three years after it first meets, but may be dissolved earlier.
 After the House is dissolved or expires, writs for election must be issued within 10 days and the election must be held on a Saturday between 33 and 58 days after the writs have been issued.
-The next House must meet within 140 days of the writs being issued.
+The next House must meet within 30 days of the writs being returned.

 The terms of senators representing the states are of fixed duration (unless Parliament is dissolved in a double dissolution), and elections must occur within a year before the term expires.
 The terms of senators representing the territories are not fixed, and are tied to the dates of elections for the House of Representatives.
 Where a House is dissolved early, House and Senate elections may be asynchronous until either the House is again dissolved sufficiently early or a double dissolution occurs.

 The Australian Constitution requires that in half-Senate elections the election of State senators must take place within one year before the places become vacant.
 As the terms of half the senators end on 30 June, the writs for a half-Senate election cannot be issued earlier than the previous 1 July.
 There is no constitutional requirement for simultaneous elections for the Senate and the House of Representatives, and elections for half the Senate only have taken place in the past.
 There is a government and electorate preference for Senate elections to take place simultaneously with those of the House of Representatives.
 Except in the case of a double dissolution, the Senate is not dissolved when elections for the Senate are called and can continue to sit until the term expires.
 However, it is now a practice for the Senate to be prorogued when the House is dissolved, so that it does not sit during the election period.

-By Westminster convention, the decision as to the type of election and date on which an election is to take place is that of the Prime Minister, who 'advises' the Governor-General to set the process in motion by dissolving the House of Representatives (if it has not expired) and then issuing writs for election.
+By Westminster convention, the decision as to the type of election and date on which an election is to take place is that of the Prime Minister, who advises the Governor-General to set the process in motion by dissolving the House of Representatives (if it has not expired) and then issuing writs for election.

 Writs for the election of House of Representatives and territory senators are issued by the Governor-General, while writs for the election of state senators are issued by the respective state governors.

+As of 2025, Australia has never held a federal election in January, February or June.